Robert Grasso

-Robert Grasso is an Australian, Sydney-based Media professional with over 25 years experience in public relations and journalism.
+Robert Grasso is an Australian, Sydney-based media professional with over 25 years experience in public relations and journalism.

+He is currently the Media Director for NSW Minister for Industrial Relations, Minister for Work Health and Safety, Sophie Cotsis.
+He has held various high-profile government agency appointments, working as a Senior Media Advisor for Sydney Water and Senior Public Relations Advisor for the NSW Reconstruction Authority.

-He was previously a Senior Lineup Producer with 7 Weekend Sunrise and the Sports Editor/Supervising Producer (Sport) with SBS Television.
-He also serves as a sports anchor for the network's flagship program, SBS World News.
+He was previously a Senior Lineup Producer with 7 Weekend Sunrise and Supervising Producer with SBS World News.
+He also served as a sports anchor for the network's flagship program, SBS World News.

-Grasso is one of SBS' longest-serving members, having worked on location at some of the station's biggest sporting events including the 2018 FIFA World Cup (Russia), 2014 FIFA World Cup (Brazil), and the 1998 FIFA World Cup (France).
+Grasso was one of SBS' longest-serving members, having worked on location at some of the station's biggest sporting events including the 2018 FIFA World Cup (Russia), 2014 FIFA World Cup (Brazil), and the 1998 FIFA World Cup (France).
 He has covered international track & field on location, including the 2001 (Canada) and 2003 (France) IAAF World Indoor Championships in Athletics.
 He has reported on Davis Cup tennis around Australia and covered the Australia national soccer team World Cup qualifying campaigns in the Middle East.
+He was a former student at Waverley College.

 Career

-With a degree in Commerce (Marketing), he began his career as a publicist for SBS TV promoting News, Current Affairs and Sport.
+With a degree in commerce (marketing), he began his career as a publicist for SBS TV promoting News, Current Affairs and Sport.

 After attending the Australian Film, Television and Radio School and Max Rowley Media Academy, Grasso embarked on a career in radio.
 His big break in television came in 1996, working as a weekend reporter on SBS TV's nightly sports show, Toyota World Sports.

 Grasso has covered many sports, including tennis, association football, athletics (both domestically and internationally), winning an Athletics Australia media award for television news coverage in 2002.